Consequences of the random matrix solution to the Peterson-Thom conjecture: Introduction

 \begin{thm} Let $M=L(\bF_{t})$ for $t>1$.
 Suppose that $A\leq M$ is abelian and a maximal amenable subalgebra of $M$.
 Write $A=L^{\infty}(X,\mu)$ for some compact metrizable space $X$ and some Borel probability measure on $X$.
 Then the left/right measure of $A\leq M$ is absolutely continuous with respect to $\mu\otimes \mu$. \end{thm}

-Our work shows that for MASA's in interpolated free group factors which are also maximal amenable, the measure given in the measure-multiplicity invariant has to be absolutely continuous with respect to the product measure $\mu\otimes \mu$.
-E.g. if we use the fact that all standard probability spaces are isomorphic to force $(X,\mu)$ to be $([0,1],m)$ where $m$ is Lebesgue measure restricted to the unit interval, then the measure given in the measure-multiplicity invariant has to be absolutely continuous with respect to Lebesgue measure on the unit square.
+Our work shows that for MASAs in interpolated free group factors which are also maximal amenable, the measure given in the measure-multiplicity invariant has to be absolutely continuous with respect to the product measure $\mu\otimes \mu$.
+More concretely, if we use the fact that all standard probability spaces are isomorphic to reduce to the case where $(X,\mu)$ is $[0,1]$ with Lebesgue measure, then the measure given in the measure-multiplicity invariant has to be absolutely continuous with respect to Lebesgue measure on the unit square.

 One of the landmark structural results about free group factors is the solidity property that the commutant of any diffuse subalgebra is amenable.
-This was achieved first by Ozawa in \cite{OzawaSolid} by introducing $\mathrm{C}^*$-algebraic boundary techniques.
-Another distinct approach was due to Popa \cite{Popasolidity} using his influential s-malleable deformations and spectral gap rigidity ideas.
-Peterson in \cite{PetersonDeriva} verified solidity for more examples using a conceptually new approach based on the theory of closable derivations.
-All of these results apply to algebras more general than free group factors, for instance von Neumann algebras of hyperbolic groups (see \cite{ChifanSinclair, OzPopaII, PopaVaesFree, PopaVaesHyp, SinclairGuassian, dkep2022properly}).
+Ozawa achieved this result first by introducing $\mathrm{C}^*$-algebraic boundary techniques \cite{OzawaSolid}.
+Popa then gave a different proof using his influential s-malleable deformations and spectral gap rigidity ideas \cite{Popasolidity}.
+Peterson verified solidity for more examples using a conceptually new approach based on the theory of closable derivations \cite{PetersonDeriva}.
+All of these results apply to algebras much more general than free group factors, for instance von Neumann algebras of hyperbolic groups (see \cite{ChifanSinclair, OzPopaII, PopaVaesFree, PopaVaesHyp, SinclairGuassian, dkep2022properly}).

 Despite the early success of free entropy theory in establishing global structural properties of free group factors (for instance absence of Cartan subalgebras \cite{FreeEntropyDimensionIII} and primeness \cite{GePrime}), solidity was still out of reach by free entropy methods.
-The first result we wish to highlight is a new proof of Ozawa's solidity result, which is conceptually different from previous proofs in its usage of free entropy dimension techniques.
-In fact, for interpolated free group factors, we can generalize the celebrated strong solidity theorem of Ozawa-Popa \cite[Corollary 1]{OzPopaCartan} using a vastly more general version of the normalizer.
+In this paper our first result is a proof of Ozawa's solidity theorem based on free entropy dimension techniques, which is completely different from previous arguments.
+In fact, for interpolated free group factors, we strengthen the celebrated strong solidity theorem of Ozawa-Popa \cite[Corollary 1]{OzPopaCartan} using a vastly more general version of the normalizer.
 A first example is the $1$-sided quasi-normalizer defined in \cite{IzumiLongoPopa,PimnserPopa,PopaQR} (building off of ideas in \cite{PopaOrthoPairs}),

 we also consider the $wq$-normalizer, defined in \cite{PopaStrongRigidity, PopaCohomologyOE, IPP, GalatanPopa},

 and its cousin the very weak quasi-normalizer